 Senior Consultant, Employee Benefits

-Oftentimes when an employee needs to make a claim on their health policy, they’ll need a GP referral.
+When an employee needs to make a claim on their health policy, they’ll need a GP referral.
 Many health insurers request a GP referral before someone accesses private treatment.

 In most cases, if someone is unwell, their first port of call is their GP.
 They may suggest specialist treatment, which can then lead to a referral.